Welfare and People Care

 The initiatives and services aim to promote the well-being of people in the company, through a wide range of flexibility measures and solutions dedicated to supporting colleagues and their families.
 The interventions are carried out also thanks to the listening of colleagues, through constant dialogue with the trade unions and the elaboration of the indications from the processes of "stakeholder engagement".

 The group periodically discusses with the trade unions as part of the Welfare, Safety and Sustainable Development Committee - a bilateral body made up of company and trade union representatives - for the definition of the initiatives to be undertaken and naturally works in synergy with the Diversity & Inclusion Function.
-A large part of the members of the working group, together with representatives of all trade unions, participated in the Advanced Training Course "Disability Manager and the world of work" organized by the Catholic University of the Sacred Heart of Milan.
-After passing the final exam, the participants received the certification of the professional figure of Disability Manager by the Lombardy Region.
-The course provided operational and cultural tools for the realization of a unified and coordinated vision of the various skills, necessary to improve the quality and effectiveness of policies for the inclusion of people with disabilities and social and work integration more generally.
+All the members of the working group, together with representatives of all trade unions, participated in the Advanced Training Course "Disability Manager and the world of work" organized by the Catholic University of the Sacred Heart of Milan.

 The Mobility Management function is dedicated to supporting employee commuting, to improve their quality but also to promote sustainable means of transport.